sigasi/sigasi_insights/content/releasenotes/sigasi-2.18.md

 -   We now have a **sort button** to the **Generics View**, so that generics and constants are sorted alphabetically.
 This makes it easier to find your generic (or constant) in a long list.
-If you don’t sort the generics and constants alphabetically, they are listed in the order of declaration of the file.
+If you don't sort the generics and constants alphabetically, they are listed in the order of declaration of the file.
     ![Sort button in the Generics View](/img/releasenotes/2.18/genericsviewsort.png "Sort button in the Generics View")
 -   Show the label of entity instantiations in the ouline view (ticket